iamutkarshyadav/DISCORD-MUSIC-BOT-/README.md

-# Legendary Disocrd Muisic Bot Made by Utkarsh by the inspiration of Barnelism for CAROLINE GRACE
+# Legendary Disocrd Muisic Bot Made by Utkarsh for CAROLINE GRACE

 An advanced Music Bot, with 30+ Radio Stations, with capability of filters, like Bassboost, Nightcore, etc. and reaction interactivity.
 Based on ytdl-core with discord.js Guide Handler.
 With ideas from eritislami